Pursuing God Relentlessly

 When Jesus saw their faith, He immediately spoke to the paralyzed man and told him his sins were forgiven.
-The scribes who were present questioned Him amongst themselves.
-But jesus knew their thoughts and confronted them.
+The scribes who were present questioned Him among themselves.
+But Jesus knew their thoughts and confronted them.
 And ultimately He not only forgave the man for his sins, but he also healed his body.

 The people were amazed, proclaiming that they had never seen anything like this before.

 The paralyzed man benefited from the faith and the efforts of his friends, who didn’t let the crowds stop them from getting their friend to Jesus, to receive his healing.
 Great faith and great effort equaled a very great reward!